rusbomber/VictoriaLogs/docs/victorialogs/vlagent.md

         Path to directory for storing pending data, which isn't sent to the configured -remoteWrite.url .
 See also -remoteWrite.maxDiskUsagePerURL (default "vlagent-remotewrite-data")
   -remoteWrite.url array
         Remote storage URL to write data to.
 It must support VictoriaLogs native protocol.
 Example url: http://<victorialogs-host>:9428/internal/insert.
 Pass multiple -remoteWrite.url options in order to replicate the collected data to multiple remote storage systems.
         Supports an array of values separated by comma or specified via multiple flags.
         Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -secret.flags array
+        Comma-separated list of flag names with secret values.
+Values for these flags are hidden in logs and on /metrics page Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.compressMethod.tcp array